Frequently Asked Questions and other useful informationn

 A music stand, a tape or digital recorder and music manuscript paper (8.5 “x 11”) may be useful.
 Also, songbooks of Newfoundland & Labrador music you are interested in learning.

-We advise students not to bring electronic devices such as video games and portable stereos, as they detract from the learning experience at camp.
-An exception would be recording devices useful in the classroom, such as digital recorders.
-If the stress of not having electronic devices along is too great, please confine their use to your room and use headphones so as not to disturb others.
 Cell phone coverage is spotty at camp, so you may need to use the camp phone (after asking permission from the camp caretaker).
 Also, please check with an instructor or the camp director or supervisor before video taping concerts or classes.
-If possible, turn off the start-up beeping sound on any cameras you use at Camp.
+If possible, turn off the start-up beeping sound on any cameras or phones you use at Camp.

 Students should inform us of any significant medical conditions that we should be aware of by filling out this information on the camp registration form, with special attention to life threatening conditions such as peanut allergies.
 This medical information is considered private and only made available to our staff.